oakinniyi/alx-higher_level_programming/0x08-python-more_classes/README.md

 More Classes and Objects
 ------------------------------------------------------------------------------------------
-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at ALX School.
 It aims to learn about object oriented programming (OOP), Data Abstraction, Data Encapsulation, instances and classes attributes in Python.
 |Filename		|	Description									   |
 |-----------------------|------------------------------------------------------------------------------------------|
 | '0-rectangle.py'	|	'Empty class Rectangle that defines a rectangle'				   |